ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 It's mostly an addon, the reason I included the full project is because there is a bit of setup required, certain textures and objects are needed for features like ```Bake Lighting``` and ```Bake GI``` to work

+I've set it up to pack all textures into the blend file, the only downside is that it's 2GB large (4 if you count the blend1 file)

 <br>

 ## The addon